rafaelrinaldi/n-times/README.md

 Type: `function`

 Function to run N times.
-Receives the value of current iteration as the last parameter.
+Receives the value of current iteration as the last argument.

 #### `...args`

 Type: `arguments`
-Default: `false`

 List of arguments to pass to `fn` on every call.